Miti Mutamenti Memoria (Myths Mutations, Memory)

 The discrimination of women by men has always been tied to violence, culminating in femicides.
 This pernicious crime has reached alarming numbers in Italy, Germany, and the United Kingdom.
 Katrin Kinsler not only remembers Giulia Cecchettin, who was murdered in 2023, but also poignantly denounces the perversion of femicide: Reversing the gesture of giving flowers to a woman or a beloved, she deliberately destroys the flowers of a bouquet one by one until they are all gone.

-Text: Günter Baumann, Photography: Jürgen Bubeck, Video: Anette C. Halm
+Text: Günter Baumann, Photography: Mihail Ivanov, Video: Jürgen Bubeck

 Katrin Kinsler